 Is the CO-OP office still open?

-Can I take courses while I’m doing a CO-OP work term this summer?
+Can I take courses while I’m doing a CO-OP work term?

 You can only take one evening course.